NKCZ/python_assignment_rse_acdh_2026/README.md

 I find that this approach allows to quickly generate code that is often quite close to what I want to achieve, while still giving me the flexibility to make adjustments as needed.

 When it does not go in the direction I wish, I simply write the next lines myself, which usually leads to suggestions that are more in line with what I want to achieve.

+The same approach was used for this assignment.